F5Networks/f5-common-python/README.rst

 Introduction
 ------------
-This project implements an SDK for the iControl REST interface for the BIG-IP.
+This project implements an SDK for the iControl REST interface for BIG-IP®.
-Users of this library can create, edit, update, and delete configuration objects on a BIG-IP device.
+Users of this library can create, edit, update, and delete configuration objects on a BIG-IP®.

 Submodules
 ~~~~~~~~~~

 bigip
 ^^^^^
-Python API for configuring objects on a BIG-IP device and gathering information
+Python API for configuring objects on a BIG-IP® device and gathering information
 from the device via the REST API.

 Installation